PanDAWMS/panda-docs/docs/source/architecture/jedi.rst

 done
     the final status.

-There are 6 types of datasets; input, output, log, lib, tmpl_output, and tmpl_log.
+There are six types of datasets; input, output, log, lib, tmpl_output, and tmpl_log.
 Log datasets contain log files produced by jobs.
-Lib datasets contains auxiliary input files for jobs such as sandbox files that are not really data.
+Lib datasets contain auxiliary input files for jobs such as sandbox files that are not data.
 Tmpl_output and tmpl_log datasets are pseudo template datasets to instantiate intermediate datasets where premerged output data files and log files are added to get merged later.
 Those pseudo datasets are used only when tasks are specified to use the internal merge capability.